hjunker/ProcessBouncer/README.md

 ## IMPORTANT: CHECK BEFORE USAGE!!!

 PLEASE READ THE COMPLETE FILE BEFORE USING PROCESS BOUNCER.
-CHECK FOR ALL COMMENTS CONTAINING "CONFIG!"
-AND CHECK FOR THE OPTIONS THAT CAN BE DE-/ACTIVATED BY COMMENTING THE APPROPRIATE LINES IN THE SCRIPT.
+CHECK THE SECTION MARKED "1. settings (CONFIG section)" FOR ADJUSTING PROCESSBOUNCER TO YOUR INDIVIDUAL NEEDS.

 ProcessBouncer is mainly tested in combination with Windows Defender.
 Problems have been reported to me when using Symantec or TrendMicro.
 I will take care of this soon...
 ProcessBouncer is about to get new features which work directly with MS Defender.